David Marshall (Singaporean politician): Early life

-He would pass the Bar's finals, eighteen months after his arrival, with honours.
-Afterwards, Marshall wanted to immediately return to Singapore to practice law, but he had to participate in eighteen month's worth of dinners (now known as qualifying sessions) with Middle Temple before he could be admitted with them.
-He met with Middle Temple's Under-Treasurer of the Inn to get exempted from the eighteen months, partly because he was poor and wanted to quickly join the workforce, but was ultimately given an exemption of only six months.
-After a year with Middle Temple, Marshall returned to Singapore in February 1937, where he officially registered as an advocate and solicitor; he had worked as a waiter while in London.
+Eighteen months after his arrival, Marshall passed the Bar's finals with honours.
+Marshall planned to immediately return to Singapore to begin working, but had to participate in eighteen month's worth of dinners (now known as qualifying sessions) with Middle Temple before he could be admitted with them; he was given an exemption of six months after conferring with Middle Temple's under treasurer.
+Marshall returned to Singapore in 1937.